w3f/polkadot-wiki/docs/general/community.md

   dives deep into the growth of the whole ecosystem.
 Made by SubWallet with sections focused on Ecosystem Overview, DeFi, NFT & Web3.
 - [Polkadot Stack](../build/build-open-source.md) - if you're interested in seeing what's under development and where there's room for your contributions.
 - [Teams Building on Polkadot](https://polkaproject.com/) - Community maintained list of teams building on Polkadot and/or Substrate.
-(Note that this may contain inaccuracies, as it's unofficial)
+(Note that this may contain inaccuracies, as it's unofficial).